Artists | Songs | Various Artists | Lists | Jukebox | About | Home

 • Do They Know It's Christmas? [close]

 Band Aid IIBut, if more is better, then too much must be wonderful.
-Two different groups of British pop stars subsequently recorded "Do They Know It's Christmas?" - first in 1989 as Band Aid II (with only Bananarama repeating from the original crew), and next in 2004 as Band Aid 20 (with U2's Bono being the only orginal cast member, reprising his semi-infamous line, "Thank God it's them instead of you.")
-Both times, the song returned to the coveted "Christmas #1" spot on the UK singles chart.
+Three different groups of mostly British pop stars subsequently recorded "Do They Know It's Christmas?" - first in 1989 as Band Aid II (with only Bananarama repeating from the original crew), next in 2004 as Band Aid 20 (with U2's Bono being the only orginal cast member, reprising his semi-infamous line, "Thank God it's them instead of you."), and 10 years after that as Band Aid 30 (with Bono and Bono wannabe Chris Martin returning from the previous version).
+All four versions, by the way, reached #1 on the UK singles chart, with the first three earning the coveted "Christmas #1" spot.

 Then-trendy producers Stock Aitken Waterman helmed the Band Aid II effort, and they dragged their biggest artists (including Kylie Minogue) along with them.
 While I retain a certain fondness for the original production - at least it's not as bloated as "We Are The World" - the SAW recording is, quite frankly, horrible.
 Musically bankrupt and devoid of nearly all human emotion, Band Aid II makes the pain of all those hungry Africans seem very, very real.
-(Copies of the original 45-rpm or cassette single can be purchased through eBay and similar sellers.
-According to Amazon UK, Polygram issued a CD single, but I have yet to find one.)
+The song was issued on 45-rpm record, cassette single, and CD single - but not in America.
+None are too common, and the CD single, in particular, can be tough to find - try Amazon, or, even better, Amazon UK.

 • Do You Hear What I Hear?